spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 If your pipeline requires artifacts (for example, a Kubernetes manifest file stored in GCS), you can make this explicit by defining an __Expected Artifact__ and assigning it to the Pub/Sub Trigger.
-Under **Artifact Constraints**, select **Define a new artifact...** and supply the artifact details, as shown below:
+Under **Artifact Constraints**, select **Define a new artifact**, and supply the artifact details, as shown below:

 {%
   include